cscorley/triage/paper/sections/04_study.md

-# Study
+# Preliminary Study

-In this section we describe the design and results of a study in which we compare our activity-based approach with a location-based approach.
+In this section we describe the design and results of a preliminary study in which we compare our activity-based approach with a location-based approach.

 ## Subject Systems and Dataset